CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 	Once the web server is up and running, you will need to use the database and user installer scripts found in "install.scripts" to set up the Hoopla database and users.

-	Please be careful to check these scripts against your version of MySQL as more recent versions of MySQL (8+) might use a different syntax, particularly for user installation.
+	Please be careful to check these scripts against your version of MySQL as more recent versions of MySQL (8+) use a newer syntax, particularly for user installation.

 	You will need the correct privileges within MySQL to run these scripts.
 The Root MySQL user can certainly do this.